 Urban housing options for groups of adults are limited.
 Most urban units consist of stacked flat units in multi-story buildings, each unit offering one, two, or three bedrooms, and are designed to house adult singles or couples.
 As more and more urban dwellers chose to live with roommates in dense metro areas, there is a greater need for efficient, well-designed communal housing options.

-KTGY’s R+D Studio explores efficient communal living in a residential high-rise building composed entirely of three-story, ten-bedroom townhome units.
+KTGY’s R+D Studio explores efficient communal living and building efficiency in a residential high-rise building composed entirely of three-story, ten-bedroom townhome units.
 Each resident rents a private bedroom and adjoining bathroom (private or shared with one other roommate) and has full access to a generous kitchen, dining, and living area, shared with nine other roommates.